 Not only do surgery centers bring in possible income to physicians, they also offer a huge benefit to your patients.
 Through timely and affordable surgical care (for qualifying procedures), your patients will be in and out in one day without the need to stay overnight.
 This higher production rate brings down the costs of the procedures for patients as fewer resources are required to get them in and out of their surgery (recovery time, bed space, etc.).

-With buying into a surgery center, the overhead is lower, surgeons make more of the profit, and patients can pay lower costs.
-Your patients get the time-efficient, high quality, and affordable care they need while you benefit financially from a high-producing business entity.
+When buying into a surgery center, the overhead is lower, surgeons make more of the profit, and patients can pay lower costs.
+Your patients get the time-efficient, high-quality, and affordable care they need while you benefit financially from a high-producing business entity.
 Investing in a surgery center truly can be a win-win for you and your patients alike.
+Explore the pros and cons of buying into a surgery center here.

 The typical surgery center can cost anywhere from $100k-700k, however, the total cost is determined by the required space and surgical equipment needed for the procedures you plan to offer.